math-zhuxy/pokemon-game/README.md

-# pokemon-game
+# About this project
 This is a front-end Pokémon game.
 It can run without installing anything.
+This project mainly use javascript language.
+Game materials come from the internet or other projects on github.
 # quick start
 Double click game.html file to start the game.
 # game beginner's tutorial